Max851010/werewolf_for_class/README.md

 ### def multi_recv
 1. read the message from input player's socket and deal with these messages based on different situation(chat, vote, deathspeech)
-2. since we didn't use multithread to deal with multi_recv, there is no need to use infinity loop to run the multi_recv.
+2. since we didn't use multithread to deal with multi_recv, there is no need to use infinity loop to run the multi_recv
-3. compare to original multi_recv, we would need to additionally 'pass a boolean' to multi_recv means we are currently voting or not
+3. compare to original multi_recv, we would need to additionally pass a boolean 'toVote' to multi_recv to state we are currently voting or not

 ### def groupchat
 1. we get all player's socket and store it into socket_list
 2. Within the chat duration, we use select.select to track every readable socket and use multi_recv to deal these messages.

 ### def poll
-1. since we didn't use multi thread to keep receving message from player, everytime when we call poll function, we creat a group chat and set the Boolean 'vote' as true.
+1. since we didn't use multi thread to keep receving message from player, everytime when we call poll function, we creat a group chat and set the Boolean 'toVote' as true.
 So that the multi_recv function know we are currently voting

 ### def broadcast